opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param newImageSize: Image size after rectification.
 By default,it is set to  ``imageSize`` .

     :param validPixROI: Optional output rectangle that outlines all-good-pixels region in the undistorted image.
-See  ``roi1, roi2``  description in  :ref:`StereoRectify` .
+See  ``roi1, roi2``  description in  :ocv:func:`StereoRectify` .

 The function computes and returns the optimal new camera matrix based on the free scaling parameter.
 By varying  this parameter, you may retrieve only sensible pixels ``alpha=0`` , keep all the original image pixels if there is valuable information in the corners ``alpha=1`` , or get something in between.
 When ``alpha>0`` , the undistortion result is likely to have some black pixels corresponding to "virtual" pixels outside of the captured distorted image.
 The original camera matrix, distortion coefficients, the computed new camera matrix, and ``newImageSize`` should be passed to
-:ref:`InitUndistortRectifyMap` to produce the maps for :ref:`Remap` .
+:ocv:func:`initUndistortRectifyMap` to produce the maps for :ocv:func:`remap` .

 initCameraMatrix2D
 ----------------------
+Finds an initial camera matrix from 3D-2D point correspondences.

 .. ocv:function:: Mat initCameraMatrix2D( InputArrayOfArrays objectPoints, InputArrayOfArrays imagePoints, Size imageSize, double aspectRatio=1.)

-    Finds an initial camera matrix from 3D-2D point correspondences.
+.. ocv:pyfunction:: cv2.initCameraMatrix2D(objectPoints, imagePoints, imageSize[, aspectRatio]) -> retval

+.. ocv:cfunction:: void cvInitIntrinsicParams2D( const CvMat* objectPoints, const CvMat* imagePoints, const CvMat* pointCounts, CvSize imageSize, CvMat* cameraMatrix, double aspectRatio=1.)

+.. ocv:pyoldfunction:: cv.InitIntrinsicParams2D(objectPoints, imagePoints, pointCounts, imageSize, cameraMatrix, aspectRatio=1.) -> None

     :param objectPoints: Vector of vectors of the calibration pattern points in the calibration pattern coordinate space.
-See  :ref:`calibrateCamera` for details.
+In the old interface all the per-view vectors are concatenated.
+See :ocv:func:`calibrateCamera` for details.

     :param imagePoints: Vector of vectors of the projections of the calibration pattern points.
+In the old interface all the per-view vectors are concatenated.

+    :param npoints: The integer vector of point counters for each view.

     :param imageSize: Image size in pixels used to initialize the principal point.